Keyworth Stadium

 Keyworth Stadium is a 7,933 seat multi-purpose stadium located in Hamtramck, Michigan, an enclave of Detroit.
 It was opened by former president Franklin Delano Roosevelt on October 15, 1936, during his second campaign for president.
 Keyworth was the first Works Progress Administration project in the state of Michigan.

 Democratic Senator John F. Kennedy spoke at Keyworth Stadium during his successful 1960 presidential campaign.

-The stadium is owned by Hamtramck Public Schools and it is currently used mostly for soccer and American football matches.
+The stadium is owned by Hamtramck Public Schools and it is currently used mostly for soccer and American football games.